National Vaccine Program Office, Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.

 FOR FURTHER INFORMATION CONTACT:

-A copy of the Committee charter which includes the Committee's structure and functions as well as a list of the current membership can be obtained by contacting Mr. Avilés-Mendoza or by accessing the NVAC Web site at: www.hhs.gov/nvpo/nvac.
+A copy of the committee charter which includes the NVAC's structure and functions as well as a list of the current membership can be obtained by accessing the NVAC website at: http://www.hhs.gov/nvpo/nvac/index.html.

 End Further Info